vigneshwarvj/GlobalFunCity_Web_Project/README.md

         - The user is redirected to the order confirmation page.
         - An order confirmation email is sent to the user's email address.
         - The product stock is reduced by the purchased quantity.

+### Add products to wishlist [Yet to start :x:]
+- Scenario 1: Successfully add product to wishlist.
+    - Steps:
+        1. Log in as a buyer.
+        2. Navigate to the product listing page.
+        3. Select a product to wishlist.
+        4. Click the "heart" icon.
+    - Expected Result:
+        - The products is added to the user's wishlist.

+### View products in wishlist [Yet to start :x:]
+- Scenario 1: Successfully view products in wishlist.
+    - Steps:
+        1. Log in as a buyer.
+        2. Navigate to the shop page.
+        3. Click the wishlist page.
+        4. View the list of product in the wishlist.
+    - Expected Result:
+        - The user can view the list of products in the wishlist.

+### Remove products from wishlist [Yet to start :x:]
+- Scenario 1: Successfully remove item from wishlist
+    - Steps:
+        1. Log in as a buyer.
+        2. Navigate to the shop page.
+        3. Click the wishlist page.
+        4. Remove the selected product from the wishlist.
+    - Expected Result:
+        - The product is removed from the user's wishlist.